rehierl/abstract-properties/12-x-doctree-traversal/12-3-reversed-pre-order/1-0-pre-order-rev.md

 the node order of the unordered document tree.

-Note that the reversed pre-order trace will contain the nodes in tree order (i.e. ancestors before descendands), but not in child order.
-Because of that, the reversed pre-order trace is inconsistent with the child order and therefore overall **not order-preserving**.
+Note that the reversed pre-order trace will contain the nodes in tree order (i.e. ancestors before descendands), but not also in child order.
+Because of that, the reversed pre-order trace is inconsistent with the child order and therefore **not overall order-preserving**.

 ```
       subsequent           presequent   |  the reduced pattern    |